Smart-IoT-Systems/genesis-uca/docs/tutorial/4.Ansible_resources/README.md

                 [0] TASK [ensure couchdb is at the latest version] *********************************

 Once the deployment started, you can observe deployment logs in the console where you started GeneSIS.
 In particular, you will see:
-Once the deployment completed, you should see the logs depicted in the figure below.

 That's all folks!